 Although New York regulators have made strides in identifying and prosecuting misclassification, the 127,000 workers identified in 2013 is undoubtedly a small fraction of all such workers that that are being misclassified by New York companies.
 Companies located in New York and other states are encouraged to undertake a process of enhancing their independent contractor compliance before being subjected to audits and investigations by regulators or class action lawsuits for allegedly unpaid wages, benefits, and employee expenses.
-One methodology used by an increasing number of businesses is IC Diagnostics™, which facilitates the restructuring, re-documentation, and re-implementation of an IC relationship in a manner that minimizes IC misclassification liability through the use of proprietary tools and processes.
+One methodology used by an increasing number of businesses is a process such as IC Diagnostics™, which facilitates the restructuring, re-documentation, and re-implementation of an IC relationship in a manner that minimizes IC misclassification liability through the use of compliance tools and processes.

 While the dozen businesses identified in the latest Task Force Report run the greatest risk of encountering a sweep, audit, or investigation in New York and other states, no industry is immune these days from governmental scrutiny of workers treated as independent contractors.
 Absent a current examination of a company’s level of IC compliance and an effort to enhance same, businesses in New York and other states run an increased risk of exposure to IC misclassification liability.
 Those businesses that have taken a proactive approach to their use of independent contractors and have structured, documented, and implemented their IC relationships in a manner designed to enhance compliance are far less likely to be the subject of an audit or investigation by a state or federal labor department, the IRS, or a state unemployment, taxation, or workers’ compensation agency.

-IC Diagnostics™ has also been used by companies that have already been subjected to governmental orders to pay unpaid unemployment contributions, workers’ compensation premiums, or back payroll taxes.
+A process such as IC Diagnostics™ has also been used by companies that have already been subjected to governmental orders to pay unpaid unemployment contributions, workers’ compensation premiums, or back payroll taxes.
 While the kneejerk reaction by such businesses is that they have to reclassify workers found to have been misclassified, there is an alternative: keep the independent contractor model.
 How can that be done?
-After paying the back charges, many businesses can start fresh through a process of restructuring, re-documenting, and re-implementing their IC relationships using proprietary tools designed to enhance and maintain IC compliance.
+After paying the back charges, many businesses can start fresh through a process of restructuring, re-documenting, and re-implementing their IC relationships using tools designed to enhance and maintain IC compliance.